-Building, modding and breaking is my favorite way to learn new technologies.
-I’ve worked with Python Flask, Django, Node.JS, and Java projects to create software for real people.
-Read further for more information about these projects and the awards that I have won from Amazon, Microsoft and Capital One.
+Building, modding, and breaking is my favorite way to learn new technologies.
+I’ve worked with Python Flask, Django, Node.JS, and Java.
+I love learning new languages, technologies, and building something fun.
+Down below, you can find more information about my past projects and the awards that I have won from Amazon, Microsoft, and Capital One.

-A team of interns including myself developed this tool to facilitate customer engagement at Capital One’s 2016 Carbon intern hackathon.
-Users of CafeConnect have the opportunity to order a coffee and request a Capital One Bank ambassador for personalized help with Capital One's products.
-Customers meet the advisor before a word is even said through sophisticated in-app matching.
+A team of past Capital One interns, including myself, developed this tool to facilitate customer engagement at Capital One’s 2016 Carbon intern hackathon.
+Users of CafeConnect had the opportunity to order a coffee and request a Capital One Bank ambassador for personalized help with Capital One's products.
+Customers meet the advisor before a word is even said through in-app matching.

-Flex is a budgeting app developed on top of Capital One’s APIs that is designed to help users have a comprehensive understanding of their spending patterns.
-We were not happy with the bank statements that our banks were providing us at the end of each month, our online accounts were not providing much more information.
+Flex was a budgeting app developed on top of Capital One’s APIs that was designed to help users have a comprehensive understanding of their spending patterns.
+We were not happy with the bank statements that our banks were providing us at the end of each month; our online accounts were not providing much more information.
 Flex is not another bank statement; it was designed to be your new personal advisor.

 Humans do not associate purchases with company codes or merchant acronyms.
 We associate purchases with locations and experiences.
 It was very important to us to develop an application that understands this and presents users with location-based transaction information.
 I worked extensively with another team member to bring past purchases to a web map powered by OpenStreetMap and Leaflet JS.
 Bank account users should understand where they are spending.

-The personalized data visualizations are powered by taking user purchases and breaking them into sub-categories through Natural Language Processing.
-User experience and page responsiveness was very important to us.
+The personalized data visualizations are generated by taking user purchases and breaking them into sub-categories.
+User experience and page responsiveness were essential to us.
 Much of our analysis was run in batches and cached to provide the best user experience possible.

-Recently I have been working on a hardware cache simulation project in Java during my free time.
-The application implements three types of hardware caches; Direct Map, Set Associative, and Full Associative cache architectures.
+While in school, I worked on a hardware cache simulation project in Java during my free time.
+The application implemented three types of hardware caches; Direct Map, Set Associative, and Full Associative cache architectures.
 The application is designed to help users understand how algorithms can be optimized to prevent costly reads and writes from system RAM.
-Currently, Bubble, Heap, Insertion, and Quicksort algorithms are implemented.
+Currently, Heap, Insertion, and Quicksort algorithms are implemented.
 More information about the project can be found on my GitHub page.